 Focus on the strengths of you and your coworkers – take what is working and apply it to meet the business objectives.
 View the negatives as challenges to be solved.
 Instead of getting fired up about last-minute drop in requests, think about how you can complete those requests with less disruption – while in parallel work to reduce their frequency.

-This technique is called reframing, and it can be your best method to remain sane at work.
-Here is our favorite book on reframing (buy on Amazon), an easy ready with great examples and practical applications
+Expert Tip: This technique is called reframing, and it can be your best method to remain sane at work.
+Here is our favorite book on reframing (buy on Amazon), an easy read with great examples and practical applications

 Always Be Civil (Always Be Professional)